Question: I'm trying to create a PCB using AutoDesk Eagle but I am new to PCB designing. Is there any free guide to help?

-- Provides a clear view to anyone that looks at the schematic or at least a basic understanding of how the components are wired.
+- Provides a clear view to anyone who looks at the schematic or at least a basic understanding of how the components are wired.

 Step 9: Provide Parts With Value

-Use the "Value" located nearby the "Name" command in order to label all capacitors and resistors with their appropriate value.
-It is important in order to keep everything organized as inappropriate naming can result in a messy schematic.
+Use the "Value" located near the "Name" command to label all capacitors and resistors with their appropriate value.
+It is important to keep everything organized as inappropriate naming can result in a messy schematic.
 After all, navigating around the board nets is an activity all engineers go through multiple times per session so the rightful value will contribute to the overall process.

 Step 10: Check Electrical Rules

-AutoDesk Eagle has its own functionality of checking where you have messed up.
+AutoDesk Eagle has its functionality for checking where you have messed up.
 By running an Electric Rule Check (ERC), the software will examine the output of your printed board and determine if there are any issues.